steveaq/steveaq.github.io/_posts/2023-04-05-Figuring-Out-xG-pt3.md

 ---
 layout: post
-title: (WIP) - Figuring Out xG pt3
+title: Figuring Out xG pt3
 subtitle: Advanced applications of expected goals (xG) in football analysis
 description: >-
-  (Work in progress) Continuing from Part 2, this post explores advanced applications of expected goals (xG) in football analysis.
+  Continuing from Part 2, this post explores advanced applications of expected goals (xG) in football analysis.
 Dive into xG models, xG timeline analysis, and xG in player evaluation to unlock new insights and enhance your understanding of xG's role in modern football analytics.
 image: >-
   https://pbs.twimg.com/media/GAlVkWcWUAE8AxQ?format=jpg&name=large
 optimized_image: >-